 Figures 16a - 16b shows nitrate measurements for all streams.
 Union Valley Creek (GLEN-00 and GLEN-02) stands out as having extremely high nitrate measurements (Figure 16b).
 In 2016, the Little Truckee River at Boyington Mill (BOCA-01) had very high nitrate measurements as well during both monitoring events (Figure 16a).
 Nutrients have not been regularly monitored at this site, on the few other occasions, nitrate readings were very low.
 Flows were quite low in this reach of the Little Truckee during 2016 and there was excessive algae and plant growth.
-We will continue to monitor this site to assess if there is regular water quality impairment due to high nitrogen concentrations.
+In 2017, nitrate was a little bit high during the September sampling period, but not nearly as high as in 2016 ($42 \mu g/l vs. 185 \mu g/l$).
+We will continue to monitor this site to assess if there is regular water quality impairment due to high nitrogen concentrations or if conditions in 2016 were unusual.